Wormarus/netnrd/README.md

 In order to use netnrd do following:
 1. Copy the executable to your home folder;
-2. use <chmod 700 netnrd> in order to be able to execcute it;
+2. use <chmod 700 netnrd_git> in order to be able to execcute it;
-3. run the app through the terminal using sudo <sudo ./netnrd>.
+3. run the app through the terminal using sudo <sudo ./netnrd_git>.